AtariWriter: Reception

-Reviews of AtariWriter were generally very positive, complaining mostly about the lack of printer drivers, mail merge and spell checking.
+Reviews of AtariWriter were generally positive, with critics pointing out a lack of features like printer drivers, mail merge and spell checking.

-ANALOG magazine's review starts by describing how easy the program is to use, noting the review is being completed on the program only hours after it arrived.
-After complaining that other printers were not supported, noting the Epson in particular, the article concludes "The AtariWriter has good documentation, is reasonable easy to learn and to use, doesn't seem to leave you hung up anywhere and has sufficient commands and flexibility to meet the needs of those who are most likely to use it...
+ANALOG magazine's review describes how easy the program is to use, noting the review itself is being completed on the program only hours after it arrived.
+After noting that other printers, like the Epson in particular, were not supported, the article concludes "The AtariWriter has good documentation, is reasonably easy to learn and to use, doesn't seem to leave you hung up anywhere and has sufficient commands and flexibility to meet the needs of those who are most likely to use it...
 After a series of strikeouts, Atari has a hit on their hands."

-Antic magazine lauded its speed, simplicity, undo command and called it "fool proof".
+Antic magazine lauded its speed, simplicity, and undo command, calling AtariWriter "fool proof".
 The only concerns were the lack of 3rd party printer support, overstrike mode, and mail merge.
 It concluded that "AtariWriter is the best non-game program Atari has released...
 Compared to the other word processors available, it is clearly superior on price and performance."

-Creative Computing reviewed it more extensively.
-It starts off calling it "a candidate for Best Atari Product in a Long Time."
+Creative Computing published a more extensive review, calling it "a candidate for Best Atari Product in a Long Time."
 The product is described as being easy to use and foolproof due to the many checks to prevent data loss.
 The lack of printer drivers is pointed out, but this is solved somewhat by allowing the user to embed printer control characters directly in the text.
 It concludes "My overall impression of AtariWriter is positive.
 It has good error trapping, is very easy to use and understand, and can be used with the cassette recorder.
 Powerful features like file merging and chain printing are supported...
 AtariWriter will be the best Atari word processor for the majority of Atari computer owners."

 InfoWorld also reviewed it, giving it a less stellar rating of fair to good.
 It starts "Given the limitations of Atari hardware, AtariWriter is a good word processor.
 But if you write documents larger than your computer's memory, or if you need to display 80 columns of text on the screen, forget AtariWriter, stick to your typewriter or buy a more expensive computer."
 It later notes that documents can be strung together and printed as a single document using a code at the bottom of an individual document, avoiding the memory limitation.
 It goes on to point out a number of minor annoyances, including that there is no money-back guarantee.

 The Addison-Wesley Book of Atari Software 1984 gave the software an overall A rating.
 The book stated that it "heralds a new era in word processing" for Atari 8-bit owners, and "a good reason in itself to purchase an Atari".
 It praised AtariWriter's ease of use and print preview, and concluded that the software was "a must for every serious writer and Atari owner."

 Consumer Reports rated the combination of an Atari 800XL, AtariWriter and the Atari 1027 printer as the best word processing system for the price.